Skip to main content

 Common

-• Increased appetite Ghrelin-receptor agonism drives marked hunger, most intense in the first 2–4 weeks and typically attenuating thereafter.
+• Increased appetite: Ghrelin-receptor agonism drives marked hunger, most intense in the first 2 to 4 weeks and often attenuating thereafter.

-• Transient hyperglycemia / insulin resistance Fasting glucose rose ~5 mg/dL and HbA1c modestly increased in the Nass trial.
-Reflects the diabetogenic action of elevated GH.
+• Reduced insulin sensitivity and higher fasting glucose: Fasting glucose and HbA1c rose modestly in the long-term trials, reflecting the diabetogenic action of elevated GH.
+Small but worth monitoring.

 Uncommon

-• Fatigue or lethargy Reported particularly during the first weeks of treatment, sometimes accompanying the appetite surge.
+• Fatigue or lethargy: Reported particularly during the first weeks, sometimes alongside the appetite surge.

-• Numbness or paresthesia Transient carpal-tunnel-type symptoms from soft-tissue fluid shifts, analogous to GH therapy.
+• Transient numbness or tingling: Carpal-tunnel-type paresthesias from soft-tissue fluid shifts, analogous to those seen with GH therapy.

 Rare

-• Congestive heart failure (worsening) An imbalance was observed in the Adunsky 2011 hip-fracture trial (6.5% vs 1.7% placebo), leading to early termination.
-Appears confined to frail elderly with cardiac comorbidity.
+• Worsening congestive heart failure: An imbalance appeared in the Adunsky 2011 hip-fracture trial (4 of 62, 6.5%, vs 1 of 61, 1.7% on placebo), prompting early termination.
+It appears confined to frail elderly patients with cardiac comorbidity.

 Safety Profile

-Monitor fasting glucose, HbA1c, and insulin sensitivity at baseline and periodically.
-Avoid use in uncontrolled type 2 diabetes given GH-mediated insulin resistance.
+Track fasting glucose, HbA1c, and insulin sensitivity at baseline and periodically.
+Use is generally avoided in uncontrolled type 2 diabetes given GH-mediated insulin resistance.

-Contraindicated in active or suspected malignancy.
-IGF-1 is mitogenic, and the long-term oncology signal of sustained IGF-1 elevation is unresolved.
+Because IGF-1 is mitogenic, it is generally avoided in active or suspected malignancy, and the long-term cancer implications of sustained IGF-1 elevation are unresolved.

-Use caution in elderly or frail patients with cardiovascular comorbidity: the Adunsky 2011 hip-fracture trial was halted early for a congestive heart failure imbalance (6.5% MK-677 vs 1.7% placebo), and fluid retention can precipitate decompensation.
+Caution is warranted in older or frail patients with cardiovascular disease.
+The Adunsky 2011 hip-fracture trial was halted early for a congestive heart failure imbalance, and fluid retention can precipitate cardiac decompensation in vulnerable people.

 Contraindications

-• Active or history of malignancy, particularly IGF-1 sensitive cancers (breast, prostate, colorectal)
+• Active or prior malignancy, particularly IGF-1-sensitive cancers such as breast, prostate, and colorectal

-• Uncontrolled diabetes mellitus or severe insulin resistance
+• Uncontrolled diabetes mellitus or significant insulin resistance

-• Congestive heart failure or significant cardiac dysfunction, particularly in frail elderly patients
+• Congestive heart failure or significant cardiac dysfunction, especially in frail elderly patients

-• Pregnancy, lactation, or pediatric use outside a formal GH-deficiency protocol
+• Pregnancy, breastfeeding, or pediatric use outside a formal growth-hormone-deficiency protocol

-• Known hypersensitivity to ibutamoren or mesylate salt components
+• Known hypersensitivity to ibutamoren or to components of the mesylate salt

 Compare with Similar Peptides